How to Save Attorney Fees and Costs and Obtain the Most out Of Your Legal Representation in Divorce and Other Family Law Cases

 - Promptly respond to requests for information and documentation from the attorney or paralegal.
 This will save the time involved with following up with you or attempting to figure out the missing information and documentation.

 - You will be asked for documents as your case proceeds.
 In divorce cases this includes documents regarding all assets and debts.
-This includes copies of all financial account statements and credit card statements from six months prior to filing to the present.
+This includes copies of all financial account statements and credit card statements from at least six months prior to filing to the present.
 You will also need to provide your ongoing paystubs and other income information.
 We will need your last three years personal tax returns as well as your last three years business returns (if you have ownership interests in your business).
 You may not always have the documents in your possession.
 If you do not have the documents in your possession, think through what it will take to obtain the documents.
 It may be as easy as calling the credit card company or driving to the bank and asking for copies of your statements.
-This is much less expensive that having the firm subpoena your documents or having to identify and follow up with you regarding the missing documents.
+This is much less expensive that having the firm subpoena your documents or having to identify and follow up with you regarding missing documents.

 - Similarly, it will be much more efficient if you read correspondence from the attorney and paralegal very carefully and respond to every request.
 Again, if you piecemeal the information to us, we are required to spend additional time to identify what is missing and then must follow up with you.